Charles W. Raymond

 Charles Walker Raymond (14 January 1842 – 3 May 1913) was a United States Army civil engineer and brigadier general.
 In 1869, he was the first U.S. government representative to visit the Yukon River Valley after the 1867 Alaska Purchase.
 Raymond later supervised the design engineering for the National Harbor of Refuge breakwater near the mouth of the Delaware River and the New York Tunnel Extension project for the Pennsylvania Railroad.

 Early life and education

 Raymond was born in Hartford, Connecticut, and raised in New York City.
 Raymond and his older brother Rossiter W. Raymond attended the Brooklyn Polytechnic Institute where their uncle John H. Raymond was serving as president.
 After graduating, Charles Raymond entered the United States Military Academy in July 1861.
 As a second-year cadet, he was selected along with his classmates Reuben W. Petrikin and William Krause to serve as aides-de-camp to Major General Darius N. Couch in June and July 1863.
 General Couch was supervising the defense of the Susquehanna River Valley and Harrisburg, Pennsylvania, during that summer's Gettysburg campaign.
 Returning to West Point, he graduated first in his class in June 1865 and was directly commissioned as a first lieutenant in the United States Army Corps of Engineers.
+Among his classmates who attained general officer rank were Alfred E. Bates, John Patten Story, and George H. Burton, Samuel Meyers Mills Jr. Among his classmates who did not become general officers was Henry B. Ledyard Jr.